oasci/pitt-biosc1540-2024f/content/lectures/15/index.md

 ## Learning objectives

-What you should be able to do after today's lecture:

-1. Describe common analysis techniques for MD trajectories, including RMSD and RMSF.
-2. Explain how to analyze protein secondary structure changes over a simulation.
+After today, you should better understand:

+1. Molecular ensembles and their relevance.
+2. Maintaining thermodynamic equilibrium.
-3. Discuss methods for studying protein-ligand interactions in MD simulations.
+3. Relaxation and production MD simulations.
-4. Interpret MD simulation results in the context of experimental data.
-5. Identify key applications of MD simulations in studying biological systems.
-6. Critically evaluate the strengths and limitations of MD simulations in addressing biological questions.
+4. RMSD and RMSF as conformational changes and flexibility metricss.
+5. Relationship between probability and energy in simulations.

 ## Readings